markwolfeman/ist653/syllabus.markdown

 # Submission Process

 Submit all assignments as directed, it may be in email or on Blackboard.
 Homework submissions to the instructor should include a subject heading like the following, "IST 653 / Homework 3 submission."
-Some of the assignments must be submitted as an archived file using the .zip format so as not to be deemed a virus by Outlook.
-I will return your homework via email, graded.
+Homework will be graded and returned to you via email.

 # Disability Support

 Reasonable accommodations will be provided for students with documented physical, sensory, systemic, cognitive, learning and psychiatric disabilities.
 If you believe you have a disability requiring accommodation in this class, please notify the Director of the Disability Resource Center (Campus Center 137, 442-5490).
 That office will provide the course instructor with verification of your disability, and will recommend appropriate accommodations.
-Website for [Disability Access and Inclusion Student Services (DAISS)] (https://www.albany.edu/disability/)
+Website for [Disability Access and Inclusion Student Services (DAISS)](https://www.albany.edu/disability/)

 # Academic Integrity